LL Cool J: Acting career

-In 2005, he returned to television in a guest-starring role on the Fox medical drama House; he portrayed a death row inmate felled by an unknown disease in an episode entitled "Acceptance".
+In 2005, he returned to television in a guest-starring role on the Fox medical drama House; he portrayed a death row inmate felled by an unknown disease in an episode titled "Acceptance".
 He appeared as Queen Latifah's love interest in the 2006 movie Last Holiday.
 He also guest-starred on 30 Rock in the 2007 episode "The Source Awards", portraying a hip-hop producer called Ridikulous who Tracy Jordan fears may kill him.
 LL Cool J appeared in Sesame Streets 39th season, introducing the word of the day--"Unanimous"—in episode 4169 (September 22, 2008) and performing "The Addition Expedition" in episode 4172 (September 30, 2008).

-Since 2009, LL Cool J has starred on the CBS police procedural NCIS: Los Angeles.
-The show is a spin-off of NCIS, which itself is a spin-off of the naval legal drama JAG.
-LL Cool J portrays NCIS Special Agent Sam Hanna, an ex–Navy SEAL who is fluent in Arabic and is an expert on West Asian culture.
+In 2009, he began starring on the CBS police procedural NCIS: Los Angeles.
+The show ran for 14 seasons and is a spin-off of NCIS, which itself is a spin-off of the naval legal drama JAG.
+LL Cool J portrayed NCIS Special Agent Sam Hanna, an ex–Navy SEAL who is fluent in Arabic and is an expert on West Asian culture.
 The series debuted in autumn of 2009, but the characters were introduced in an April 2009 crossover episode on the parent show.
-In 2013, LL received a Teen Choice Award for Choice TV Actor: Action for his work on the show.
+In 2013, LL received a Teen Choice Award for Choice TV Actor: Action for his work on the program.
+In May 2023, following the series finale of NCIS: Los Angeles, it was announced that LL would reprise the role of Sam Hanna as a recurring guest star in the third season of NCIS: Hawaiʻi.

-In 2013, LL co-starred as a gym owner in the sports dramedy Grudge Match.
-Since April 2015, LL has hosted the show Lip Sync Battle.
-He played Beth's father in Neighbors 2: Sorority Rising and was shown in a trailer for the film but his scenes were cut from the final product.
+In December 2013, LL co-starred as a gym owner in the sports dramedy Grudge Match.
+From 2015 to 2019, LL hosted the show Lip Sync Battle.
+He was also cast to play Beth's father in Neighbors 2: Sorority Rising, as shown in a trailer for the film, but his scenes were cut from the final product.

 Other ventures

 LL Cool J worked behind the scenes with the mid-1980s hip-hop sportswear line TROOP.

-LL Cool J launched a clothing line (called "Todd Smith").
-The brand produces popular urban apparel.
-Designs include influences from LL's lyrics and tattoos, as well as from other icons in the hip-hop community.
+He also launched a clothing line (called "Todd Smith").
+The brand produced popular urban apparel.
+Designs included influences from LL's lyrics and tattoos, as well as from other icons in the hip-hop community.

 LL Cool J has written four books, including I Make My Own Rules, (1997), an autobiography cowritten with Karen Hunter.
-His second book was the children-oriented book called And The Winner Is... published in 2002.
+His second book was the children-oriented book called And the Winner Is... published in 2002.
 In 2006, LL Cool J and his personal trainer, Dave "Scooter" Honig, wrote a fitness book titled The Platinum Workout.
 His fourth book, LL Cool J (Hip-Hop Stars) was cowritten in 2007 with hip-hop historian Dustin Shekell and Public Enemy's Chuck D.